bio-raum/FooDMe2/docs/installation.md

 ## Installing the references

-This pipeline requires locally stored references from the [Midori](https://www.reference-midori.info/) project and the [UNITE](https://unite.ut.ee/) project respectively.
+This pipeline requires locally stored references from [Midori](https://www.reference-midori.info/), [UNITE](https://unite.ut.ee/) and [NCBI](https://ftp.ncbi.nlm.nih.gov/blast/db) respectively.
 To build these, do:

 ### Without a local config file: